 The ABACUS toolset has used graph database technology for over 15 years, and it’s a key enabler of algorithm-based analytics.

-Having a graph database behind the scenes provides real advantages: users enjoy faster processing times and graph databases are ideal for capturing and navigating complex information and relationships.
-They give organizations greater ability to move analysis and reporting into a real-time or near-real-time mode.
+Having a graph database behind the scenes provides real advantages.
+Users enjoy faster processing times and graph databases are ideal for capturing and navigating complex information and relationships.
+Users can also set up graph algorithms.
+Graph databases give organizations greater ability to move analysis and reporting into a real-time or near-real-time mode.

 If you’d like to test drive ABACUS Visual Algorithm Composer, you can download a free 30-day trial today and follow the tutorials and videos in our ABACUS Community